pUrGe12/TerminAI/README.md

 Check out the terminal [here](./terminal_gui/README.md)!

+## Setup

+- [ ] We need to define a setup that will read the user's current directory structure, username and all that stuff to generate specific commands.

+I was thinking something similar to `ncdu`?

 ## Stuff to test out

 - [ ] Test out if the models output as they should.